If you are in the home health business, chances are you’ve at least heard of EVV. So, what is it and why should you care?

 While you may not need all of these technologies, some states are requiring multiple technologies in an EVV solution.
 Make sure that at the very least there is both telephony and mobile visit verification in your EVV solution.

-Caretime offers an EVV solution that can utilize different technologies in addition to its feature-packed home health software.
+CareTime offers one of the best home care software solutions in the marketplace with a built in EVV system.
 We also can provide customized software and integrations for large organizations.
 Talk to us about how we can help you get ahead of the compliance requirement for EVV.
-Find out more about Caretime’s Electronic Visit Verification (EVV) software solution.
+Find out more about CareTime’s Electronic Visit Verification (EVV) software solution.